koobs/freebsd-user-questions/README.md

 # FreeBSD Community and User Questions

-This is a list of user-generated questions on particular topics (please create a PR to add yours!) that will be used/referenced to create documentation either in the Wiki, Handbook or elsewhere that isn't currently covered, or covered adequately.
+This is a list of user-generated questions on particular topics that will be used/referenced to create documentation either in the Wiki, Handbook or elsewhere that isn't currently covered, or covered adequately.

+* Edit (fork) this file (README.md)
+* Add your question(s) to the most relevent section
+* Create a Pull Request

 We're particularly interested in questions from users that relate to aspects of the project that involve non-committers.